wp-plugins/wp-max-submit-protect/readme.txt

 1. An example of the message that appears if you try to submit more POST parameters than the server is able to accept.

 == Changelog ==

+= Version 1.1.2 =
+* Issue #10: Disable the inline JS in the header if the enqueued JS library link has not completed.
+This can happen if another plugin (e.g. Gravity Forms) disables the JS for all other plugins to avoid having to play nicely with them.
+This worries me.

 = Version 1.1.1 =
 * Remove check of suhosin.get.max_vars as we are only interested in POST forms.